SiliconLabsSoftware/docs-matter/sld391-matter-device-attestation/index.md

 ## Device Attestation Public Key Infrastructure and Certification Declaration

 Device Attestation Certificates or DACs must be included in all commissionable Matter products and must be unique in each product.
 DACs are immutable, so they must be installed in-factory and must be issued by a Product Attestation Intermediate (PAI) which chains directly to a Product Attestation Authority (PAA), issued by specified root Certification Authorities (CAs).
-These root CAs are entities that have been approved by the CSA to issue digital Matter Certificates.
+These root CAs are entities that have been approved by the Connectivity Standards Alliance to issue digital Matter Certificates.
 Therefore, if you decide not to apply to become a Certification Authority, you will need to request the generation of the Matter Certificate Chain which is a Public Key Infrastructure.
 To request these certificates, you must meet the following requirements:

 - Certify your Matter Product.
-CSA will issue a CD with a corresponding VID and PID.
+The Connectivity Standards Alliance will issue a CD with a corresponding VID and PID.

 - Select a Certification Authority where you will request your DACs.
 At Silicon Labs, we have partnered with Kudelski to offer the [Custom Manufacturing Service](/matter/<docspace-docleaf-version>/matter-using-cpms/) to facilitate this process.